GovReady/govready-q/deployment/docker/README.md

 ### Changing the hostname and port

+#### The public address (as users see it)

-The container will run at `localhost:8000` by default, and because of HTTP Host header checking you must visit GovReady-Q using the hostname it is configured to run at (so in this example, substituting an IP address such as `127.0.0.1` for `localhost` will result in an error).
+The container will run at `localhost:8000` by default, it will only be accessible from the host machine, and because of HTTP Host header checking you must visit GovReady-Q using the same hostname it is configured to run at (so, with default settings, visiting `127.0.0.1` instead of `localhost` will result in an error).

-You may change the hostname and port that the container is running at using:
+You may change the hostname and port of the GovReady-Q server using:

 	--address q.mydomain.com:80

-If the Docker container is behind a proxy, then `--address` should specify the public address that end-users will use to access GovReady-Q and `--port` may be used if the Docker container should listen on a different port:
+If the Docker container is behind a proxy, then `--address` specifies the public address that end-users will use to access GovReady-Q. This may differ from the address and port that the container is accessed at on your organization's network, which is set using `--bind`.

-	--port 8000

-Add `--https` if the proxy is terminating HTTPS connections.
+Add `--https` if end users will access GovReady-Q with https: URLs.

+#### The address that the container is bound to

+Use `--bind IP:PORT` to control how the listening socket is created on the host machine.
+The default value of `--bind` is `127.0.0.1` and the port from `--address`, or `127.0.0.1:8000` if `--address` isn't given.
+If the host machine is behind a proxy, use `--bind` to control the network interface and port that Docker will forward to the GovReady-Q container.

+	--bind 10.0.0.5:6543

 ### Persistent database